Beating brain fog

 Additionally, fluctuations in blood glucose impact the use and metabolism of various neurotransmitters.
 High spikes raise serotonin and GABA to the point of sleepiness, and hormones such as cortisol, glucagon, and adrenalin are produced to try and mitigate the rapid drop in blood sugar – and cortisol and adrenalin can leave you feeling wired (even though you are tired).1

 Reactions to foods can manifest in a myriad of ways – gut trouble, skin rashes, joint pain, or breathing difficulties.
 It can also heavily impact brain health and function.
-Considering our modern day diet comprises a whole lot of wheat, corn, dairy, shellfish, tree nuts and peanuts, our immune system could be in a hyper-reactive state, producing excessive inflammation.
+Considering our modern-day diet comprises a whole lot of wheat, corn, dairy, shellfish, tree nuts and peanuts, our immune system could be in a hyper-reactive state, producing excessive inflammation.

 I don’t imagine it would come as a surprise that foods made in a lab might not agree with us.
 MSG and artificial sweeteners have been linked to all manner of brain dysfunction, mood swings, headaches, coordination, and even brain damage in high amounts.3-5 So yeah, just don’t go there.

-There are plenty of other possible causes of brain fog, including inadequate sleep, mould or toxin exposure, medications, and it is also a symptom of reproductive hormone imbalance or fluctuations – namely estrogen and/or progesterone deficiency (which could explain why PMS/pregnancy/menopause are sometimes interspersed with blank moments).
+There are plenty of other possible causes of brain fog, including inadequate sleep, mould or toxin exposure, and medications, and it is also a symptom of reproductive hormone imbalance or fluctuations – namely estrogen and/or progesterone deficiency (which could explain why PMS/pregnancy/menopause are sometimes interspersed with blank moments).

 The good news is what we do and eat can help or harm us, and that choice is yours today in the next meal you eat!